amirs7/tutorials/docker/introduction/1-docker-cli/Readme.md

 ```
 docker cp [OPTIONS] SRC_PATH|- CONTAINER:DEST_PATH
 ```
-For instance, let's copy the file we have created to host and then copy it back to the container with a different name:
+For instance, let's copy the `greeting.txt` file to the host and then copy it back to the container with a different name:
 ```
 docker cp ubuntu-container:/home/greeting.txt /tmp
 ls tmp